4564516/my_rag_project/artifacts/processed_docs/ebert2024/ebert2024/ebert2024.md

 © 2025 Copyright held by the owner/author(s).
 Publication rights licensed to ACM.
 ACM ISBN 978-x-xxxx-xxxx-x/YYYY/MM <https://doi.org/10.1145/nnnnnnn.nnnnnnn>

-the EU's data center regulation remains incomplete, lacking binding efficiency and renewable energy targets.
+#### 1 Introduction

+The environmental consequences of artificial intelligence (AI) are becoming ever more apparent as large models are increasingly trained and deployed across society.
+This inherently intertwines the digital transformation with questions of climate change, particularly concerning the energy and water consumption of AI models.
+These features are attracting attention from both the public and academia (see below, 2.).
+Concerns are growing that the supply of renewable energy may not keep up with their increasing demand triggered by the AI scaling race [\[4\]](#page-10-0) in which the EU is poised to join the U.S. and China under the EU Commission's new AI Continent Action Plan [\[25\]](#page-10-1).
+Scholars and activists, in turn, are increasingly critiquing and situating digital technology within the framework of environmental justice [\[28,](#page-10-2) [40,](#page-10-3) [67,](#page-11-0) [72,](#page-11-1) [81\]](#page-11-2).
+Work in political economy has shed a light on the extractive nature of AI-based socio-technical systems, extracting and, at times, exploiting, both natural and human resources [\[18,](#page-10-4) [24,](#page-10-5) [39,](#page-10-6) [42,](#page-10-7) [58\]](#page-11-3), often particularly from marginalized communities [\[61,](#page-11-4) [65\]](#page-11-5) and regions [\[50,](#page-10-8) [80\]](#page-11-6).
+Both the quest for performance and the funding logic behind AI force providers to scale them to a point where this trajectory may push against planetary limits [\[8–](#page-10-9)[10,](#page-10-10) [18\]](#page-10-4).

+Regulatory frameworks are beginning to address these challenges, too.
+While the new U.S. administration scraps environmental rules and generally deregulates, the EU Artificial Intelligence Act (AI Act) becomes applicable as the world's most comprehensive attempt at direct AI regulation.
+It features environmental protection as one of its core goals and contains dedicated sustainability rules, which also apply to US and other non-EU providers offering models in the EU.
+Similarly, the Digital Services Act (DSA) compels Very Large Online Platforms and Very Large Online Search Engines to thoroughly assess and mitigate systemic risks, which is of particular relevance for hybrid platforms increasingly integrating AI.
+As scholars have pointed out, this includes climate and sustainability risks [\[11\]](#page-10-11), and intersects partially with obligations under the AI Act [\[32,](#page-10-12) [36\]](#page-10-13).
+In parallel, the Energy Efficiency Directive (EU) 2023/1791 introduces transparency obligations for data centers, a critical infrastructure supporting AI.
+However, these regulatory instruments were developed independently, leading to fragmentation and gaps.
+The AI Act originally pursued climate-related objectives especially in the European Parliament's position of June 2023, but over successive drafts and the trilogue negotiations, its environmental provisions were diluted, particularly with regard to energy consumption from AI inference and risk assessments.
+Meanwhile, the EU's data center regulation remains incomplete, lacking binding efficiency and renewable energy targets.
 These shortcomings threaten to undermine the most promising legislative avenues for tackling AI's climate effects.
 The EU's recent push for massive investments in computing infrastructure under the AI Continent Action Plan, including the establishment of AI Gigafactories [\[25\]](#page-10-1), is a late but necessary impetus for technological and strategic autonomy but must not endanger the Union's climate goals under the Green New Deal.

 Against this background, this paper makes three key contributions.
 First, we offer the first thorough analysis of the AI Act's final version from an environmental perspective.
 Unlike prior scholarship, which has examined these areas separately, we also scrutinize the interplay between data center regulation and direct AI regulation.
 AI sustainability is not governed by a single legal instrument but rather emerges from the interaction of multiple frameworks and actors.
 This fragmented approach creates legal uncertainty and regulatory loopholes — notably the omission of AI inference from reporting obligations and the failure to mandate Sustainability Impact Assessments (SIA).
 We then propose a novel interpretation of the AI Act to include AI inferences in the reporting obligations of general-purpose AI providers, and to incorporate sustainability considerations into the mandatory risk assessment framework to effectuate the goal of environmental protection enshrined in Art.
 1 and Recitals 1, 2 and 8.